croqaz/img-db/docs/filter.md

 # Filter flag

 The --filter flag is used in add, readd, gallery and links.<br>
-It is a *mini language* that allows selecting a smaller number of files, only those that match.
+It is a basic *mini language* that allows filtering a smaller number of files.

-The format is very simple: `attribute expression value ;` You can use many filters, separated by `;` or `,`.
+The format is very simple: `attribute expression value ;`<br>
+You can use many filters, separated by `;` or `,`.
+The extra spaces are ignored.

 Examples: